 Kombucha has a somewhat murky history.

-Kombucha was almost certainly invented in China, as it is mentioned in Chinese documents dating back to the Qin Dynasty during approximately 221 BC and is a tea-based product, but since it was such a long time ago, it is hard to say for certain.
+Kombucha was almost certainly invented in China, as it is mentioned in Chinese documents dating back to the Qin Dynasty during approximately 221 BC and as a tea-based product, it would also make a lot of sense.
+Unfortunately, due to these events taking place such a long time ago, it is hard to say for certain.

 “The most famous legend of Kombucha’s origin dates it to the Qin dynasty (221-206 BCE) during which time … it was referred to as the “Tea of Immortality.”
 The emperor Qin Shi Huang (秦始皇) is said to have sought to lengthen his life by any means available and this Tea of Immortality was delivered by alchemists at his request.” – The Big Book of Kombucha